 Elevated C-Reactive Protein (CRP)

 C-reactive protein (CRP) is a substance produced by the liver that increases in the presence of inflammation in the body.
 An elevated C-reactive protein level is identified with blood tests and is considered a non-specific “marker” for disease.
 It can signal flare-ups of inflammatory diseases such as rheumatoid arthritis, lupus, and vasculitis.
-Data from a large number of studies also suggest that over time, chronic low-level internal inflammation can lead to many serious, age-related diseases including heart disease, some forms of cancer, and neurodegenerative conditions such as Alzheimer’s and Parkinson’s disease.
+Data from a large number of studies suggest that over time, chronic low-level inflammation in the body can contribute to many serious, age-related diseases including heart disease, some forms of cancer, and neurodegenerative conditions such as Alzheimer’s and Parkinson’s disease.
+In addition, recently published results from the long-term ARIC study (Atherosclerosis Risk in Communities) suggest that inflammation alone – regardless of cholesterol levels – is a predictor of heart disease.

 What are the symptoms of elevated C-reactive protein?